 Scottsdale Real Estate

 Scottsdale is loosely divided into four areas: South Scottsdale (McKellips Road north to Chaparral Road), Old Town (Downtown) Scottsdale, Central Scottsdale (also known as the “Shea Corridor,” extending from Chaparral Road north to Shea Boulevard), and North Scottsdale.
-Scottsdale real estate is among the most highly sought after destination and vacation areas in the United States.
-Both Scottsdale homes and Paradise Valley homes are among the top ten markets in the nation for luxury home sales, fine dining, and luxury shopping.
+Scottsdale is among the most highly sought after destination and vacation areas in the United States.
+Both Scottsdale and Paradise Valley are among the top ten markets in the nation for luxury home sales, fine dining, and luxury shopping.
 Many travel from all over the United States and even Europe to shop in Scottsdale, AZ.

 South Scottsdale has been known for many years as more or less the working class region of Scottsdale, although today it is transforming into a dynamic urban area.
 It contains the major nightlife for the area and is a major art center of metro Phoenix.
 The median resale home price is $291,500, compared to $667,450 in North Scottsdale.
 A portion of McDowell Road in South Scottsdale is known as ‘”Motor Mile,’” with 26 dealerships represented along the street.
 South Scottsdale will also soon be home to a new research center for Arizona State University, known as Sky Song.
 The development has attracted the research and development arms of a number of international corporations.